-Cons: Relatively expensive, poor road feel
+Cons: Relatively expensive, poor road feel.

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Connectivity and Power Accuracy

 The JetFluid Pro does not measure power, nor does it connect to external devices.
-It can not be used with programs like Zwift or Trainer Road.
+It cannot be used with programs like Zwift or Trainer Road.
 The Road Machine is also a basic fluid trainer, and as tested it is not compatible with applications, but Kinetic does offer an aftermarket sensor that measures drum speed and calculates power based on assumed requirements to reach a given speed.
-So if you are thinking about trying out virtual applications then the Road Machine may be a better choice in this price range.
+So if you are thinking about trying out virtual applications, then the Road Machine may be a better choice in this price range.

-This is a simple fluid trainer and does not require electricity to provide resistance, like the more expensive Kickr Snap and other smart trainers.
+This is a simple fluid trainer and does not require electricity to provide resistance like the more expensive Kickr Snap and other smart trainers.
 This makes it a good option for travel and pre-event warmups.
-The JetFluid Pro also boasts a relatively low weight of 24.3lbs, the Tacx Vortex is the only trainer we tested that is lighter with a weight of 22lbs.
+The JetFluid Pro also boasts a relatively low weight of 24.3lbs; the Tacx Vortex is the only trainer we tested that is lighter with a weight of 22lbs.
 Our testers found the JetFluid Pro to be slightly less awkward to carry than the Kinetic Road Machine due to its more balanced weight distribution.
 Overall, the JetFluid Pro is tied with Tacx Vortex with both products receiving a perfect 10 in the category.

-The JetFluid Pro scores lower here than the Road Machine, primarily due to it's less robust frame and more widespread use of plastic parts.
-In its defense, though it does have some unique features such as a clutch knob that does not allow the user to over or under tension the resistance drum, which our testers found to be convenient and reliable.
+The JetFluid Pro scores lower here than the Road Machine, primarily due to its less robust frame and more widespread use of plastic parts.
+In its defense it does have some unique features such as a clutch knob that does not allow the user to over or under tension the resistance drum, which our testers found to be convenient and reliable.
 The quick release clamping mechanism is less adjustable than the Road Machine, but it is a bit easier to use.
 The JetFluid Pro also has one support leg that features an adjustable height mechanism to level out the trainer for use on an uneven floor.
 The only other trainers we tested with this feature are the Kickr and the Hammer Direct Drive.

 Accessories and Compatibility